 Principle 1 The two-parts-activity of plotting

-You really don´t have to remember name of terms as syuzhet and fabula but what they explain is that construction of information and the comprehension of the constructed information are two different activities (Bruner, 1991).
-This view, seeing a two-parts-activity in constructing and interpreting information was presented in the early 20th century by Russian formalist who made a distinction between: the syuzhet (plotting) and fabula (interpretation as made by the receiver) (Bordwell, 1985).
+You really don´t have to remember the name of terms as syuzhet and fabula but what they explain is that construction of information and the comprehension of the constructed information are two different activities (Bruner, 1991).
+This view, seeing a two-parts-activity in constructing and interpreting information was presented in the early 20th century by Russian formalist who made a distinction between the syuzhet (plotting) and fabula (interpretation as made by the receiver) (Bordwell, 1985).
 Plotting is a more established term where a constructor knows that every piece of information that is set to form a pattern will be interpreted by the receivers that are also plotting from the information that is presented.

 So when Wood solved the problem with the loss of an actor when shooting “Plan 9 from outer space”, by replacing the actor with a new person who had to cover his face to not reveal that the character was played by two different actors, it gets a lot easier by thinking about the two-parts-activity how the constructor´s intentions were perceptually and cognitively interpreted by the receivers.